 - Young Children and New Media in Libraries: Preliminary survey results make case for more research (American Libraries Magazine, 2015)

 - Young Children, New Media, and Libraries: A Guide for Incorporating New Media into Library Collections, Services, and Programs for Families and Children Ages 0-5: (2015) Little eLit and multiple authors

 - Zero to Eight: Children’s Media Use in America 2013 Common Sense Media

-Children’s Technology Review An excellent review site for apps and other digital tools for children.
+Children’s Technology Review An excellent review site for apps and all kinds of digital tools for children and teens.
 Paid subscription also includes regular digital newsletters with valuable content.

 Common Sense Media Kid App Reviews Free review site featuring media of all sorts.

 School Library Journal App Reviews Traditional review site, that includes a variety of media for children and teens, well-known to librarians.